You’re staring at a blank sheet, unsure what to write about next.

 - Use your personal experiences as a metaphor to enlighten your readers.
 Personal life lessons can almost always be applied to your professional life, too.
 Think about the topics you’re happy to talk about like your first job, your holiday adventures, or moving house.

 Avoid vapid clichés and drab analogies by making your post as specific as possible.
-For instance, if you’d like to write a post about the practice required to become a better writer, tell a specific story how you’ve learned to play basketball or explain how you coached a kid to become a star football player, or share how you learned to cook.
+For instance, if you’d like to write a blog post about the practice required to become a better writer, tell a specific story how you’ve learned to play basketball or explain how you coached a kid to become a star football player, or share how you learned to cook.
 And then apply that specific experience to advice how your readers can become better writers.

 Generic analogies bore your readers to tears.
 Specific stories make dull topics enchanting.